tardisgo/tardisgo/STDPKGSTATUS.md

 | unsafe          | no tests              | pointer arithmetic unsupported, but other functionalty should work |

-TODO (requires serious auomation): add library status for each target
+TODO (requires serious automation): add library status for each target

 (With thanks to [GopherJS](https://github.com/gopherjs/gopherjs/blob/master/doc/packages.md) for the layout above)